drupal-tome/bookish/README.md

 Alternatively you can run the commands below using the [mortenson/tome Docker image].
 See the [Docker script documentation] for reference.

-A global Drush installation is not required to use Tome, but is easier to use than typing `vendor/bin/drush` every time you want to run a command.
-This guide will assume that the `drush` command is available.
+The Drush Launcher is not required to use Tome, which allows typing simply `drush`.
+If not available, use `vendor/bin/drush` in stead.

 To install Tome and Bookish, run these commands: